johnpaulretardo7-ux/HerbalDoc/blueprint.md

     - Interesting Facts
     - Preparation Instructions
     - Uses (displayed as interactive chips)
+- **My List:** Users can add or remove herbs from a personal "My List" of favorites.

 ### Navigation Flow:

 1.  **Splash Screen** (Initial launch)
 2.  **Home Page** (Displays the herb grid with a symptom-based search bar)
 3.  **Herb Details Page** (Shows complete information for a selected herb)
+4.  **My List** (Accessible via the bottom navigation bar, displays a list of favorite herbs)

 ### Design Principles: